namecheap/ilc/registry/client/README.md

 The default credentials are:
 **root / pwd** - for admin access.
 **readonly / pwd** - for read only access.
-You can redefine default password with **DEFAULT_SECRET** custom environment variable.

 ## How to build/run